open-resources/dash_curriculum/tutorial/part3/chapter11.md

 - `DatePickerSingle` consists of one single date selection: by clicking on the object a calendar will pop up, allowing the user to pick a date.
 - `DatePickerRange` is similar to the previous component, but includes two date selections, which should be read as "start" and "end" dates.

-The two components have very similar properties - the main ones are:
+The two components have very similar properties.
+The main ones are:
 - `min_date_allowed`: minimum date the user can choose from
 - `max_date_allowed`: maximum date the user can choose from
-- `start_date`: default start date selected, when app page initially loads
+- `start_date`: default start date selected when app page initially loads
-- `end_date`: default end date selected, when app page initially loads
+- `end_date`: default end date selected when app page initially loads

 In the following app, a DatePickerRange is used as a filter for a line chart.
 Based on the user selection, a dataframe will be filtered inside the callback function and the chart will be updated.